-Does the company encourage openness about mental health and offer appropriate workplace adjustments to workers who require them:
+Does the company encourage openness about mental health and offer appropriate workplace adjustments to workers who require them throughout their career life cycle (e.g. during recruitment, on-boarding, career development, performance reviews and return to work)?

-- a) during the recruitment process? - b) throughout employment?

-This question is looking to assess whether companies support mental health at all points of an individual's employment with them, from recruitment to on-boarding to career development, and will make reasonable adjustments when required.
+This question is looking to assess whether companies support mental health at all points of an individual's employment from recruitment to on-boarding to career development, and will make reasonable adjustments when required.

-0 No evidence of mental health policy being considered at key points in career life cycle.
+O No evidence of mental health policy being considered at key points in career life cycle.